Take This Unforgettable Road Trip to Experience Some of Georgia’s Most Impressive Caves and Waterfalls

 3. High Shoals Falls - Dallas, Georgia

 There is more than one High Shoals Falls in Georgia.
 The one on this road trip is located further south in Dallas.
+The half-mile High Shoals Waterfall trail is an easy route that should take you less than 10 minutes to complete.
+There are picnic benches here, so bring a snack and stay a while.
 Visit here after a rainfall if you’d really like to see something special.
 Plus, there is a small alcove next to this waterfall, and while it might not be an actual cave, it is the perfect segue to our next stop.

-Cave Spring, Georgia is home to a cave in Rolater Park that visitors can tour freely.
+Cave Spring, Georgia, is home to a cave in Rolater Park that visitors can tour for $2.
 Enjoy the 57-degree cave on a special cave tour, then enjoy walking around the nearby spring-fed lake, which pumps out two million gallons of water a day.
 The cave hosts tours often, so make sure you call ahead to reserve your spot.
-Note that it is closed seasonally, so make sure to check the hours on the Rolater Park Facebook page.
+Note that hours vary per season, and it's closed in the colder months from mid-October to mid-April.
+The good news is, you can tour it on the weekends during the regular season.
+Seeing this unique cave in Georgia will take a bit of planning, but if you ask me, it's worth it.
+Make sure to check the hours on the Rolater Park website.

 5. Crockford-Pigeon Mountain Wildlife Area - LaFayette, Georgia